ckaestne/seaibib/README.md

 Bietti, Elettra. "[From ethics washing to ethics bashing: a view on tech ethics from within moral philosophy](https://dl.acm.org/doi/pdf/10.1145/3351095.3372860)."
 In *Proceedings of the 2020 Conference on Fairness, Accountability, and Transparency*, pp. 210-219.
 2020.

 > Arguing that most ethics discussions around AI and tech are too narrow as a tool for a purpose without allowing broader investigation involving all stakeholders, thus leading to a frustration with corporate ethics initiatives (ethics washing, ethics bashing).
 The paper then outlines the real role that moral philosophy can plan, which to me reads a lot like requirements engineering at the societal level: Stepping back, viewing all perspectives, trying to balance all views.
 May not be immediately useful, but I found the discussion interesting.

-Kulynych, Bogdan, Rebekah Overdorf, Carmela Troncoso, and Seda Gürses. "[POTs: protective optimization technologies](https://arxiv.org/abs/1806.02711)."
-In Proceedings of the 2020 Conference on Fairness, Accountability, and Transparency, pp. 177-188.
-2020.

-> This is the only ML paper I have seen that explicitly discusses requirements engineering with Jackson's world vs machine framing.
-It nicely frames the fairness problem as a system problem and explicitly discusses the interface between the environment and the implementation's specification and how assuring fairness only at the model level is insufficient.
-The rest of the paper, then essentially suggests adversarial hacking through changes in the environment to drive the model to make fairer or globally better decisions -- that is, distributing the problem, affected people can increase the cost of certain outcomes thus making an ML system recommend other outcomes that are more benefitial to them.
-Interesting position paper, even if just for the framing in Sec 2.

-Subbaswamy, Adarsh, Peter Schulam, and Suchi Saria. "[Preventing failures due to dataset shift: Learning predictive models that transport](http://proceedings.mlr.press/v89/subbaswamy19a/subbaswamy19a.pdf)."
-In *The 22nd International Conference on Artificial Intelligence and Statistics*, pp. 3118-3127.
-PMLR, 2019.

-> Interesting idea that: If we know how data is generated or what dependencies underly the system and the input features, and more importantly know which of those processes/relationships/features are likely to change (coming from domain knowledge elicited with requirements engineering I assume), we can integrate this information in the modeling process and make the model more robust with regard to these kind of changes.
-That is we do not learn on certain relationships and thus  don’t need to update the model for data/concept drift as often.
-Unclear to me how practical and the evaluation seems fairly artificial, but I like the direction.

-Wiens, Jenna, Suchi Saria, Mark Sendak, Marzyeh Ghassemi, Vincent X. Liu, Finale Doshi-Velez, Kenneth Jung et al. "[Do no harm: a roadmap for responsible machine learning for health care](http://www.regenhealthsolutions.info/wp-content/uploads/2019/08/Do-no-harm-a-roadmap-for-responsible-machine.pdf)." *Nature medicine* 25, no. 9 (2019): 1337-1340.

-> Position paper with a fairly high-level overview of what it takes to build and deploy machine learning products in health care settings.
-Lot’s of emphasis on what are essentially all requirements engineering challenges of understanding the domain, involving stakeholders, integrating the product into practice, etc etc.

 Binns, Reuben. "[Fairness in machine learning: Lessons from political philosophy](http://proceedings.mlr.press/v81/binns18a/binns18a.pdf)."
 In *Conference on Fairness, Accountability and Transparency*, pp. 149-159.
 PMLR, 2018.